 Hey gang, Valkor here.
-While my man, Simon was given the chance to check out “Demon Hunter Dolph Lundgren” in “Don’t Kill It”, it's my turn to tackle his latest film “Altitude” aka “Dolph on a Plane”; personally, I’d rather have more zombie busting (Battle of the Damned) or even alien blasting Dolph from "Dark Angel", but this film is probably one of the craziest films I’ve ever experienced and I enjoyed the heck out of it!
+While my man, Simon was given the chance to check out “Demon Hunter Dolph Lundgren” in “Don’t Kill It”, it's my turn to tackle his latest film “Altitude” aka “Dolph on a Plane”; personally, I’d rather have more zombie busting (Battle of the Damned) or even alien blasting Dolph from "Dark Angel", but this film is probably one of the craziest I’ve ever experienced.
+And yet, I enjoyed the heck out of it!
 Oh, you can believe there will be spoilers!

-While I give Dolph Lundgren top billing in “Altitude”, the honor actually goes to Denise Richards (Undercover Brother) as FBI agent Blair, who after disobeying orders during a hostage standoff is now on her way to D.C. either for some “R&R” or other reasons that can’t be explained or I completely missed.
+While I give mad props to Dolph Lundgren, the true star in “Altitude”, actually goes to Denise Richards (Undercover Brother) who plays FBI agent Blair; after disobeying orders during a hostage standoff, she's now on her way to D.C. either for some “R&R” or other reasons that can’t be explained or I completely missed.
 Regardless, after boarding her flight and getting into words about her seat, she ultimately settles into a business class seat where she meets Terry (Kirk Barker), who appears rather “eccentric”.
 But there’s much more going under his hood other than looking like a rich douche.
 Terry is, or was actually, a part of a group of thieves who got their hands on a serious amount of gems worth a buttload of money.
-But Terry wound up backstabbing them and is now attempting to make off with the stash.
-Unfortunately for Terry, his former partners have now infiltrated the flight he’s on.
+But Terry wound up backstabbing the gang and is now attempting to make off with the stash.
+Unfortunately for Terry, his former partners have infiltrated the flight he’s on.
 And as soon as he realizes this, he offers Blair 50 million to get him off the plane alive.
 She doesn’t believe him at first until shit starts to go down and the actual crew ends up missing during the flight.
 Not only that but the pilots are also taken out and replaced by thug Sharpe (Lundgren), whom we’re told specializes in handling any sort of equipment.
 But ultimately it’s up to Blair, Terry, and federal air marshal Byres (Jordi Vilasuso) to take on and take out this gang of thieves or die trying.

 If you really, truly want to enjoy “Altitude”, I’m gonna need you guys to check your brains on this one and maybe bring some alcohol; seriously, there’s so much craziness that goes down (one scene is detailed below) that if you try to make sense of it, you’ll probably lose your mind.
 But if you take the film for what it is, which is a super cheesy actioner, then you’ll walk away well entertained.
 And I’ll tell you why in the TOV Breakdown.

 If you don’t take this one too seriously, then you’ll be in for one heck of a ride with “Altitude”.
 I’m talking wicked, over-the-top action that you’ll either applaud or laugh your way through.
-Either way, you won’t be bored with this one.
-And any action fans out there will walk away satisfied after viewing this fun flick.
+Either way, you won’t be bored.
+I can assure you, especially if you're a fan of action flms, you'll walk away quite satisfied after viewing this fun flick.
 The story is rather thin, but it’s just enough that it’s entertaining.
 And the action is nicely balanced, but given that much of the story takes place on a plane, don’t expect too much.
 You get a lot of CQC (Close Quarter Combat) and some bullets flying, but not much else.
 Still, it’s enough to get you through this 84-minute experience.
-The acting overall isn’t all that impressive, but I have no complaints as for this type of film, I wouldn’t expect much.
-I think Denise Richards carries herself well enough that she should be doing more of this type of film.
+The acting overall isn’t all that impressive, but I have no complaints as for this type of film.
+The performances are done well enough to carry the story.
+And as such, if it can hold your interest, then they've done their job.
+I think Denise Richards carries herself well enough that she should be doing more of this type of films.
 And if she has been doing this sort of thing, then I need to seriously backtrack because "damn"!
 I thought Dolph would add all levels of awesome in “Altitude”, but he’s mostly relegated to the cockpit with only one fight scene towards the end.
 Yes, I would have liked for him to have a stronger presence in the film, seeing as how when his character makes his entrance, he appears rather imposing.
-Never the less, his character works for what he needs to do.
+Never the less, his character works for what he needed to do.
 In the end, Altitude is just so bad that it’s good.
 And if you’re willing to suspend disbelief, then you’re gonna be in for a real treat.

 The Bad (yet not so bad):